sincile/P2P_File_Server/READMEREDONE.txt

 8 EXIT - Sends a message to the server which lets the server know the client is disconnecting then ends the program.

+How to compile: Start up PuTTY and login if necessary.
+Type "python3 server.py" and then "python3 client.py <IP Address> <Port Number (Optional)>".

 How to run: Start up PuTTY and login if necessary.
 Type "python3 server.py" and then "python3 client.py <IP Address> <Port Number (Optional)>".

+Design overview: The user will start up PuTTY, and login if necessary.
+Then the user will type "python3 server.py" and then "python3 client.py <IP Address> <Port Number (Optional)>".
+After that, the user will be given a list of commands.
+If anything other than a command from the list is given, an error message will be displayed.
+Likewise, if the number of arguments is not met, an error message will also be displayed.
+The user can then input commands until they exit the program by pressing "8" and then "Enter".

+Type of library used: Shared because it is the default type for Python.

+Protocol: Syntax for messages is that user input is automatically made uppercase to correspond to commands in list.
+Also, port number is optional, but there is a default port number.
+The client will know when it has received all the data from the other host by ANSWER.
+The server will know when it has received all the data from the other host by ANSWER.

+Known issues: None

+DECISIONS

+How will the client know it has received the entire directory name?
+Command separated from directory so it knows where the name of the directory begins.

+How will the server indicate the end of the directory listing?

+What will the server response be for successful and unsuccessful cd commands?
+If successful, ANSWER.
+If unsuccessful, an error message will be given.

+How does the client know when the server has completed sending the file?

+How does the server know when the client has completed sending the file?